 Last Updated on May 13, 2021 by queenie mak

 Located in the Kansai region of Japan, Kyoto was once the capital city of Japan and was home to several emperors.
 As one of the largest cities, Kyoto has an abundance of historical temples, shrines and zen gardens.
 While all the historical monuments are well-preserved, modern buildings are popping up everywhere.

 Related Post – One month in Japan: from Tokyo to Hiroshima

 Before you start your Kyoto itinerary, take a look at my post on everything you need to know before going to Japan.
 I included a lot of information including how to get around Japan and other travel tips.

-Here are additional travel tips that you may find useful when you are planning your Kyoto 2 days itinerary:
+Here are additional travel tips that you may find useful when you are spending 2 days in Kyoto:

 - ICOCA is the prepaid IC card for Kansai Region.
 It is a rechargeable smartcard where you can take public transportation including buses and trains (Hankyu, Keifuku, Keihan, Eizan and Kintetsu).
 It is useful to have especially if you are taking day trips to Nara, Uji and other destinations.

 - Pick up a Kyoto City Bus two-day Pass at Kyoto Station so you can quickly hop into any of the subway and bus and visit all the sites for both days in Kyoto

 - Kyoto is a safe city for solo female travellers